sorbet/sorbet/docs/internals.md

 you can see what a Ruby program looks like after being desugared.

+### LocalVars

+This is a fairly short pass.
+It converts the `ast::UnresolvedIdent` AST nodes that correspond to local variables to `ast::Local` nodes (`ast::UnresolvedIdent` nodes are also used for instance variables, class variables, and global variables, not just local variables, but those are handled by other phases).

+For the most part doing this is very straightforwardly accomplished with a tree traversal.
+One trick is that local variables record which Ruby block (like `do ... end`) they're a part of.
+(Ruby blocks introduce new lexical scopes; things like `if` / `else` and `begin` / `end` expressions do not.)

 ### Rewriter

 The Rewriter pass is sort of like a domain-specific desugar pass.
 It takes